Pietà: Context and development

-Michelangelo Buonarroti
+Michelangelo

-A famous example by Italian sculptor Michelangelo Buonarroti was carved from a block of marble and is located in Saint Peter's Basilica in the Vatican City.
+A famous example by the Italian sculptor Michelangelo in marble is in Saint Peter's Basilica in the Vatican City.
 The body of Christ is different from most earlier Pietà statues, which were usually smaller and in wood.
 The Virgin is also unusually youthful, and in repose, rather than the older, sorrowing Mary of most Pietàs.
-She is shown as youthful for two reasons; God is the source of all beauty and she is one of the closest to God, also the exterior is thought as the revelation of the interior (the virgin is morally beautiful).
+She is shown as youthful for two reasons: God is the source of all beauty and she is one of the closest to God, and because the exterior is thought as the revelation of the interior; therefore, the virgin is morally beautiful.
 Michelangelo's Pieta sculpture is also unique in the fact that it is the only one of his works that he ever signed.
-Upon hearing that visitors thought it had been sculpted by Cristoforo Solari, a competitor.
-His signature is carved as MICHAELA[N]GELUS BONAROTUS FLORENTIN[US] FACIEBA[T] "Michelangelo Buonarroti the Florentine did it".
+Upon hearing that visitors thought it had been sculpted by Cristoforo Solari, a competitor, he carved his signature into Mary's sash as "MICHAELA[N]GELUS BONAROTUS FLORENTIN[US] FACIEBA[T]": "Michelangelo Buonarroti the Florentine made this".